bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 <img width=500 src="https://user-images.githubusercontent.com/6240170/200637637-32348eff-13bc-4c10-9cbb-c52304709859.png">

 This distribution matches expectation since there's no reason that STRs in hg38 should be systematically larger or smaller than repeats in random individuals from the  population (ie. CHM1 and CHM13).
-To take it a step further, the degree to which this distribution is symetrical around 0 further supports the truth set's accuracy since it rules out systematic bias toward expansions or contractions in the pipeline that produced the SynDip Benchmark.
+To take it a step further, the degree to which this distribution is symetric around 0 further supports the truth set's accuracy since it rules out systematic bias toward expansions or contractions in the pipeline that produced the SynDip Benchmark.

 If I plot the same distribution but with size in base pairs instead of # of repeats on the x-axis, we see: